The Different Types of Sails On A Sailboat: An Easy Guide

 Yankee

-The Yankee is similar to a Genoa and Jib but has a high-cut clew.
+The Yankee sail resembles a Genoa and Jib but has a high-cut clew.
 This shape allows for improved airflow when used with another headsail.
 The Yankee is often used on cutter-rigged boats in combination with a staysail and is known for its versatility in different wind conditions.

 Mizzen Sail